-When I started in Ministries Council the word of the hour was ‘flourishing’.
+When I started in Ministries Council (now Faith Nurture Forum) the word of the hour was ‘flourishing’.
 It has been a central theme of that year’s General Assembly report.
 I found myself wondering: what does flourishing actually look like.

 The wellbeing of those in ministry has been a fundamental question I have considered when developing the provision of support in the church.
 I regularly find myself questioning what a “flourishing” minister looks like, and how we can effectively care for ministers, and promote the importance of self-care.
 Ascend was born out of this questioning and out of the desire to serve and support those in ministry.
 The development of Ascend has ultimately been underpinned by Jesus’ commandment to love and care for each other.

 Jesus tells us that the way people will know that we are disciples is that we love one another.
 We often think of this call to love in terms of those out-with the church, or those to whom we feel called to serve.
 But Jesus calls us to love each other within the Body of Christ as well; to care and nurture one other.
 This, Jesus says, is the sign the world will see and will testify to what we believe; whether following Jesus is something they might want to be a part of themselves.

 I don’t need to tell you that ministry can be incredibly demanding and at the same time often not well understood or appreciated.
 Many local churches seem to live in a fictional paradigm where ministers meet all the needs, but have no needs of their own.
 One of the challenges for us in the Church of Scotland, I believe, is not only to look at improving the wellbeing of our ministers, but also to bring a culture shift in our context whereby local congregations see the wellbeing of their minister as a shared responsibility.
 Again, bringing us back to Jesus’ commandment to love one another.